buzzqw/TUS/OBSS/OBSSv2-eng.md

 | Strong disadvantage | -1d6 | -4 |
 | Very strong disadvantage | -2d6 | -8 |

-Bonuses and penalties in the 3d6 roll have more *effect* than in the check made with the d20.
+>>> **Weight of dice..**: Bonuses and penalties in the 3d6 roll have more *effect* than in the check made with the d20.
 Try to stay within $\pm2$ and only in particular situations of effective and strong advantage or disadvantage apply greater bonuses or penalties.

 ### Time Factor